-We have audited the accompanying basic financial statements of the governmental activities, each major fund and the aggregate remaining fund information of the Perris Redevelopment Agency (the "Agency"), a component unit of the City of Perris, as of and for the year ended June 30, 2009, which collectively comprise the Agency's basic component unit financial statements as listed in the table of contents.
+We have audited the accompanying basic financial statements of the governmental activities and each major fund of the Perris Redevelopment Agency (the "Agency"), a component unit of the City of Perris, as of and for the year ended June 30, 2010, which collectively comprise the Agency's basic component unit financial statements as listed in the table of contents.
 These basic component unit financial statements are the responsibility of the Agency's management.
 Our responsibility is to express opinions on these basic component unit financial statements based on our audit.